interactiveaudiolab/course-deep-learning/index.md

 Finn Wintz: office hours on zoom 4-5pm CT on Wednesday and Thursday at [this zoom link](https://northwestern.zoom.us/j/2092202714)

-Ben Ferreira: office hours TBD
+Ben Ferreira: office hours on zoom 1-3pm CT on Wednesday at [this zoom link](https://northwestern.zoom.us/j/95885283343)

 ## Course Description